Novara Holidays

 Is Novara a cheap holiday?

-Novara is considered relatively affordable compared to larger Italian cities.
+Novara is considered relatively cheap compared to other major Italian cities, making it an affordable destination.

 What is Novara best known for?